-The Settings TAB is composed of many sections where you’ll be able to change your profile picture, company logo, enable call dispositions, set up security options, channels and a lot more:
+The Settings TAB is composed of many sections where you’ll be able to change your profile picture, company logo, enable call dispositions, set up security options and webhooks.

-This is the starting page since it will be the one you’re redirected to when you navigate to the Settings Tab, and is composed of:
+This is the starting page and is composed of:

 - User info